Jennifer Lawrence Once Got Naked in Kris Jenner’s Closet and Asked Kim Kardashian to Dress Her

 It’s no secret that Jennifer Lawrence is a “Keeping Up with the Kardashians” super-fan.
 (She’s built a shrine to the family on the set of a movie before.)
 So when we heard that the 27-year-old actress got drunk, stripped down butt-naked, and talked about farts within hours of meeting the reality TV family, we weren’t too surprised by her instant level of comfort.
-(Though the story is still wild as heck.)
+(Though the story is still wild as hell.)

-On Thursday, Lawrence subbed in as a guest host on “Jimmy Kimmel Live!,” where she invited none-other than Kim Kardashian as her first guest.
-The conversation instantly started on a high note with Lawrence asking Kardashian how she feels about her ex-husband Reggie Bush‘s new wife looking exactly like her.
-“Oh, this is going to be fun,” Kardashian said.
+On Thursday, J-Law subbed in as a guest host on “Jimmy Kimmel Live!,” where she invited none-other than Kim Kardashian as her first guest.
+The conversation instantly started on a high note with Jennifer asking Kim how she feels about her ex-husband Reggie Bush‘s new wife looking exactly like her.
+“Oh, this is going to be fun,” Kim said.

 Then it got down to business: the infamous Kardashian-Jenner naked story.
-A couple weeks ago, Lawrence went over to Kris Jenner‘s house for dinner.
-The two ended up getting super-drunk and by the time Kardashian and her husband, Kanye West, arrived, things were bound to get crey crey.
-“I’ve never seen my mom more drunk in our lives,” Kardashian said.
+A couple weeks ago, Jennifer went over to Kris Jenner‘s house for dinner.
+The two ended up getting super-drunk and by the time Kim and her husband, Kanye West, arrived, things were well on their way to getting cray-cray.
+“I’ve never seen my mom more drunk in our lives,” Kim said.

 MORE: Fans Mistake Kim Kardashian’s Makeup Brush for a Sex Toy

-At some point in the night, Lawrence asked Kardashian if her husband could style her.
-Obliging, Kardashian told Lawrence to head up to Jenner’s closet and West would shortly follow.
-When Kardashian walked in, she found Lawrence fully naked, which is when her intercommed down stairs for West to not come up.
-Eventually, Kardashian took matters into her own hands and put Lawrence in one of Jenner’s dresses, which she eventually took home and low-key stole.
+At some point, Jennifer asked Kim if Kanye could style her.
+Obliging, Kim told Jennifer to head up to Kris’s closet.
+When Kim walked in, she found Jennifer nude, which is when she called downstairs telling Kanye not to come up.
+Eventually, Kim took matters into her own hands and put Jennifer into one of Kris’s dresses, which Jennifer eventually took home and low-key stole.

 “I come back in, and you’re fully butt naked.
-I’m like, ‘Ok, I’m going to intercom downstairs and tell him to not come upstairs.’
-And we put on one of my mom’s dresses and you wore it throughout the whole dinner,'” Kardashian said.
+I’m like, ‘OK, I’m going to intercom downstairs and tell him to not come upstairs.’
+And we put on one of my mom’s dresses and you wore it throughout the whole dinner,'” Kim said.

-Lawrence then segued into the farting portion of the story by asking Kardashian if she farts in front of West.
-After a long awkward laugh, Kardashian responded, “I don’t fart.
+Jennifer then segued into asking Kim if she farts in front of Kanye.
+After a long awkward laugh, Kim responded, “I don’t fart.
 What are you talking about?”
+So much secondhand embarassment—but also, props to J-Law for keeping it real (and extremely entertaining).

 MORE: Kim Kardashian’s 3 Most Innovative (and Bizarre) Skin Care Remedies

-That’s when Lawrence continued her dinner story by telling the audience that she asked Kardashian for Gas-X to alleviate nervous gas pain in her side.
-She recalled the request earning quite a reaction from another dinner guest.
+That’s when Jennifer continued her dinner story, saying she asked Kim for Gas-X to alleviate nervous gas pain in her side.
+She recalled the request earning quite a reaction from her hosts.
 “I asked you to get me Gas-X and I remember Kanye looking down the dinner table being like, ‘Oh.
 My.
 God.
 She farts!'”

-The dinner story ends there, but lucky for us, there’s about 18 minutes more of Kardashian-Lawrence banter that’ll definitely get you LOL-ing.
+The dinner story ends there, but luckily for us, there are about 18 minutes more of Kardashian-Lawrence banter that’ll definitely get you LOL-ing.
 Watch the entire interview below.
 (The dinner story begins at 1:35.)